Stable Matching Games: Matching games

-As $M$ and $W$ may have different sizes, some agents may remain single.
-It is then natural, to suppose that a single agent will attribute a utility to being single, and it is also natural, to suppose that this utility corresponds to him/her individually rational payoff (IRP): agents accept a partner only if the payoff of their game is at least their IRP.
+It is natural to suppose that each agent has a utility of being single and that this utility is her/its \textbf{individually rational payoff} (IRP): she/it never accepts be matched with a partner if the payoff of their game is less that her/its IRP.
+Formally, each doctor $d \in D$ (resp. hospital $h \in H$) will be attributed a value $\underline{f}_d \in \mathbb{R}$ (resp. $\underline{g}_h \in \mathbb{R}$), which constitutes the utility of being single.
+Given an allocation $\pi=(\mu,\vec{x},\vec{y})$, the \textbf{players utilities} are defined by,